rayblair06/Resume/Resume.md

 | **[Wordnerds.ai](https://www.wordnerds.ai)** |                      |
 | <u>Lead Software Engineer</u>                | _Jul 2024 – Present_ |

-At Wordnerds.ai, a platform focused on delivering qualitative text analytics for CX and Insight professionals, my role encompasses both leadership and hands-on engineering responsibilities, including:

-- Designing and developing tools to enhance customer insight generation through advanced text analytics.
-- Building robust, scalable data pipelines for ingesting customer feedback from diverse sources.
+At Wordnerds.ai, a platform that empowers CX and Insights professionals with advanced text analytics, I lead engineering efforts across platform, data, and DevOps domains:

+- Designed and delivered tools that extract actionable insights from qualitative feedback.
+- Built scalable, cloud-native pipelines to ingest and process unstructured data from multiple sources.
-- Driving the adoption of modern frontend engineering standards and best practices across the team.
+- Advocated for and implemented modern frontend engineering standards to improve consistency, testing, and maintainability.
-- Leading the implementation of cloud-agnostic Infrastructure-as-Code (IaC) solutions, ensuring flexibility and scalability.
+- Delivered cloud-agnostic Infrastructure-as-Code solutions using industry-standard tools and patterns.
-- Implementing cloud observability solutions including monitoring, logging, and alerting to support operational excellence.
+- Introduced observability practices, including cloud-based logging, monitoring, and alerting, to enhance system reliability and visibility.
-- Introducing automation and code quality initiatives to streamline development workflows and improve reliability.
+- Led adoption of automation and code quality tooling across CI/CD pipelines.
-- Guiding the engineering team in elevating SDLC practices, including testing strategies, code reviews, and continuous delivery.
-- Championing a culture of technical excellence and knowledge sharing through mentoring and process improvement.
+- Mentored team members and helped mature engineering practices across SDLC, testing, and delivery.

-My focus at Wordnerds is to empower teams to build smarter, more maintainable systems that deliver high-impact insight to end users.
+My focus is on empowering teams to deliver maintainable, scalable systems while fostering a culture of technical excellence.

 |                                          |                       |
 | ---------------------------------------- | --------------------- |